netgen-layouts/layouts-contentful/INSTALL.md

 Activating integration bundle
 -----------------------------

-After completing standard Block Manager install instructions, you also need to activate `NetgenContentfulBlockManagerBundle` together with its dependencies in `app/AppKernel.php`.
+After completing standard Netgen Layouts install instructions, you also need to activate `NetgenContentfulBlockManagerBundle` together with its dependencies in `app/AppKernel.php`.
-Make sure it is activated after all other Block Manager bundles.
+Make sure it is activated after all other Netgen Layouts bundles.

 ```
 new Contentful\ContentfulBundle\ContentfulBundle(),